Aayushi-Gupta-21/Spam-SMS-Detection-/README.md

-# CODOSFT_TASK-4
+# Spam SMS detection
-Machine Learning Internship At CODSOFT

 <br>
-Create a machine learning model that can predict the genre of a movie based on its plot summary or other textual information.
-You can use techniques like TF-IDF or word embeddings with classifiers such as Naive Bayes, Logistic Regression, or Support Vector Machines.
+AI model that can classify SMS messages as spam or legitimate.
+Use techniques like TF-IDF or word embeddings with classifiers like Naive Bayes